-Fingerprinting on galvanized HVAC assembly (October 2004) Perspiration from workers can dissolve Cr+6 in the passivation film, after which the salt corrodes the zinc.
-Stains are not entirely removable.
+Fingerprinting on galvanized HVAC assembly (October 2004)

+Perspiration from workers can dissolve some of the passivation film, allowing salt to react with the zinc, leaving the fingerprinting marks.
+These white stains are not entirely removable.
 Application of phosphoric acid may even out appearance but will dull the entire surface.
 An oxalic acid cleaner, "Bar Keepers Friend" is reported to be able to almost remove these stains.

 Prevention: Use acrylic coated galvanize "Plus", or workers should wear gloves and long sleeves.

-Fingerprinting on galvanized electronic equipment panels (November 2009) Corrosion was seen on galvanized electronic equipment panels/frames after ocean vessel shipment from Asia.
+Fingerprinting on galvanized electronic equipment panels (November 2009)

+Corrosion was seen on galvanized electronic equipment panels/frames after ocean vessel shipment from Asia.
 The initial concern was that water damage occurred in transit.
-The above photos of the condition, however, have all the appearances of fingerprinting that most likely occurred during assembly and/or handling of the equipment.
+The above photos of the condition, however, have all the appearances of fingerprinting describe above that most likely occurred during assembly and/or handling of the equipment.

 Prevention: Use acrylic coated galvanize "Plus", or workers should wear gloves and long sleeves.

-More information - see http://www.galvinfo.com/galvinfonotes/ 2.13 Treatments for Resistance to Handling and Fingerprint Marks 1.2 HVAC Ductwork Corrosion
+2.13 Treatments for Resistance to Handling and Fingerprint Marks

+1.2 HVAC Ductwork Corrosion

-Corroded residential ductwork (March 2005) The galvanized ductwork in the entire basement of a private home mysteriously corroded to the point of red rust in some locations.
+Corroded residential ductwork (March 2005)

+The galvanized ductwork in the entire basement of a private home mysteriously corroded to the point of red rust in some locations.
 As the photo below shows, it was attacked by an aggressive substance.
 Apparently, there was a small roof leak that entered one register, but the extent and severity of the damage is inconsistent with plain water coming in contact with the ductwork.
 One possibility is that the leaking water dissolved aggressive chemicals from the wood in the house before it reached the zinc.

 Prevention: Avoid water getting into ventilation ducts, as much as that is possible.

 1.3 Cut Edge Corrosion

-Cosmetic rust on the sheared edges of 0.080" G90 in a greenhouse environment (March 2009) The concern was the rust on the shear-cut edge, and would a heavier coating prevent it.
+Cosmetic rust on the sheared edges of 0.080" G90 in a greenhouse environment (March 2009)

+The concern was the rust on the shear-cut edge, and would a heavier coating prevent it.
 In such an environment, edge rust would always occur on sheet as thick as this, but it would not progress beyond the extent in the above photo until the nearby zinc was consumed.
 A thicker zinc coating would delay this.

 Prevention: To completely prevent edge rust, post HD galvanizing would be necessary.
 Painting the edges with zinc-rich paint would delay it significantly.

-More information - see http://www.galvinfo.com/galvinfonotes/ 3.6 Galvanic/Bimetallic (including Cut Edge) Corrosion of Galvanized Sheet 1.4 Corrosion Due to Soil - Case 1
+3.6 Galvanic/Bimetallic (including Cut Edge) Corrosion of Galvanized Sheet

+1.4 Corrosion Due to Soil - Case 1

-Corrosion on galvanized flashing close to the ground on a stucco wall (April 2010) A corrosion problem encountered on G90 flashing at the bottom of stucco walls in resort buildings in California.
-Corrosion is proceeding from bottom up.
-"Beach marks" in white corrosion product indicate cyclic attacks, similar to fatigue crack failure.
+Corrosion on galvanized flashing close to the ground on a stucco wall (April 2010)

+A corrosion problem encountered on G90 flashing at the bottom of stucco walls in resort buildings in California.
+Corrosion is proceeding from the bottom up.
+"Beach marks" in the white corrosion product indicate cyclic attacks, similar to fatigue crack failure.
 It is likely related to soil chemistry and repeated wetting events from both irrigation and rain.

-Prevention: Soil near the base of a wall should be covered with stones, or paved over to prevent it splashing on the flashing during irrigation or rainfall.
-More information - see http://www.galvinfo.com/galvinfonotes/ 6.2 Successfully Designing Products made with Galvanized Steel Sheet 1.5 Corrosion Due to Soil - Case 2
+Prevention: Soil near the base of a wall should be covered with stones or paved over to prevent moisture splashing on the flashing during irrigation or rainfall.

+6.2 Successfully Designing Products made with Galvanized Steel Sheet

+1.5 Corrosion Due to Soil - Case 2